DrPixels/springboot-backend-pahiramcar/README.md

     2. Under spring, go to jpa, then go to hibernate, and you will see the **ddl-auto**.
     3. Change the value to **create**.
 Then run the Spring Boot Application.
     4. When the application has successfully run, the database must be recreated by now.
-    5. When the database was recreated already, change the ddl-auto value back to the **update"".
+    5. When the database was recreated already, change the ddl-auto value back to the **update**.
        - If you don't change it, everytime that you run the Spring Boot Application, it will recreate the database again, and you will lose your previous data.